How to make a sequencer (it's easy!)

 Create the timebase

-The first task is to create the timebase in CH1 (though it could be any unused channel).
+The first task is to create the timebase channel.
+We'll use CH1, though it could be any unused channel.

-First, we create a mixer with source set to the retract switch SF.
-The slow↑ and slow↓ parameters are set to 6 seconds (same speed in both directions).
+First, create a mixer with Source = SF.
+Set slow↑ and slow↓ to 6 seconds each.

 CH1:Timebase